In the classroom or on the podium...

 Anne's passion for teaching has enabled her to work with learners ranging from Developmental Kindergarten through graduate students.
 She feels especially grateful for the many opportunities to explore diverse bodies of repertoire while directing instrumental and choral ensembles.
 While at The Hartt School, she served as a Lecturer (Conducting; Music Education), and Guest Conductor of the Hartt Wind Ensemble and Concert Band.
 Anne also served as Lecturer (Music Theory; Conducting; Music History) at Mount St. Mary's University in Emmitsburg, MD.
 While on faculty at The Mount, Anne directed its Wind and Jazz Ensembles while establishing its Chamber Orchestra.
 In addition, her choral and instrumental ensembles have performed throughout the United States and North America, garnering superior ratings and acclaim.
 Anne has guest-conducted a variety of ensembles including a performance with the United States Coast Guard Band and features on network television.
 Under her direction, the D-1 Athletic Bands from U of Hartford and The Mount performed in America East and North East Conference play, as well as at NCAA Tournaments.

 Anne's conducting teachers include Paul Phillips, Gary Green, Peter Bagley, and Glen Adsit.
 A recipient of the College Band Directors National Association's Gender and Ethnic Equality Scholarship, Anne also studied under the tutelage of Tim Reynish, MBE, at the Canford School of Music in Sherbourne, UK.
 Anne studied Piano with Zosia Jacinowicz, organ with John P. Anthony, and voice with Constance Rock.
-She holds membership in the National Association for Music Education, International Society for Music Education, College Band Directors National Association, and College Orchestra Directors Association, and serves as editor of the CMEA News and Connecticut State Chair for Women Band Directors International, and State Liaison for the Tri-M Music Honor Society.
+She holds membership in the National Association for Music Education, International Society for Music Education, College Band Directors National Association, and College Orchestra Directors Association, and serves as Connecticut State Chair for Women Band Directors International, and State Liaison for the Tri-M Music Honor Society.
 Anne has been honored with induction into Sigma Alpha Iota (Eta Mu), Pi Kappa Lambda, and Alpha Iota Sigma.
 Anne was honored to present at the National Catholic Educational Association's national conference in April 2021.